gocomet/target.js/README.md

 ## Components

 >Fun fact: most Target.js components don't care what type of element they're applied to.
-However, some declarations do care and are specified below.
+However, some declarations do care.
+They're specified below.

 Here are specific usages for each Target.js component: